 • Community Outreach Worker

-According to the U.S. Bureau of Labor of Statistics (BLS), human service professionals can look to a job growth of 12%, which is much faster than average.
-The list below highlights the statistical data by the U.S. Bureau of Labor Statistics (BLS) on a few professional options for students to consider after earning a master’s in human services:
+According to the U.S. Bureau of Labor of Statistics (BLS), human service professionals can expect a job growth of 9%13, which is much faster than average.
+The list below highlights the statistical data by the BLS on a few professional options for students to consider after earning a master’s in Human Services:

 Occupation Median Annual Salary Job Growth (up to 2031) Job Description

-Social Workers $50,390 9% (as fast as average) Social workers can help individuals cope and prevent their problems in everyday life.
+Social Workers16$55,3507% (as fast as average) Social workers can help individuals cope and prevent their problems in everyday life.
 They are employed in different settings, which include human services agencies, child welfare, healthcare agencies, schools, etc.

 Certifications and Licensing for Online Master’s in Human Services Graduates